drocheam/optrace/docs/source/usage/spectrum.rst

    spec = ot.LightSpectrum("Data", wls=wls, vals=vals)

-Note that :python:`wls` needs to be monotonically increasing with the same step size and needs to be inside the visible range [380nm, 780nm].
+Note that :python:`wls` needs to be monotonically increasing with the same step size and needs to lie inside the visible range [380nm, 780nm].

 **Histogram**

-This spectrum type is not user created, but is rendered on a detector or source.
+This spectrum mode consists of a list of bins and bin values.
-It consists of a list of bins and bin values.
+It is not defined by the user, but created when rendering spectra on a detector or source.

 Calculating Spectral Values
 ##############################

-The |LightSpectrum| object can be called with a wavelength array to calculate the spectral values:
+Calling the |LightSpectrum| with a wavelength array calculates its spectral values:

 .. doctest::